KOTV (AM)

-KOTV (1170 kHz) is a commercial AM radio station in Tulsa, Oklahoma.
-It is owned by Griffin Communications and airs an all-news radio format.
-Studios and offices are located across from Guthrie Green in Downtown Tulsa.
-The transmitter is on East 11th Street (Route 66) in an undeveloped area of East Tulsa.
+KOTV (1170 AM, "News on 6 Now") is a commercial radio station licensed to Tulsa, Oklahoma, United States.
+Owned by Griffin Media, it airs an all-news format as a simulcast of KOTV-DT's local newscasts.
+Studios are located across from Guthrie Green in Downtown Tulsa, and the transmitter is sited in East Tulsa.

 KOTV is a clear channel Class A station broadcasting at 50,000 watts, the maximum power for American AM stations.
 The station uses a non-directional antenna by day, heard over much of Eastern Oklahoma and parts of Kansas, Arkansas and Missouri.
 It provides secondary coverage as far north as Wichita, as far east as Fayetteville and Fort Smith, Arkansas.
 At night, it uses a directional antenna with a three-tower array to protect the other Class A station on 1170 AM, WWVA in Wheeling, West Virginia.
 Even with this restriction, KOTV's nighttime signal can be heard over much of the Central United States and well into the Rocky Mountains with a good radio.

-Programming

-The station carries News on 6 Now, a simulcast of the TV newscasts on channel 6 KOTV-DT and sister station channel 19 KQCW-DT.
-When channel 6 or channel 19 are broadcasting entertainment shows or syndicated programs, 1170 AM replays the most recent TV newscast.

-KOTV-DT is the CBS network affiliate while KQCW-DT is The CW network affiliate for the Tulsa TV market.
-It airs local news on weekdays from 4:30 to 10 a.m., noon to 1 p.m., 4 to 5:30 p.m., 6 to 6:30 p.m. and 9 to 10:35 p.m.
-It also has several newscasts on Saturdays and Sundays.
-Griffin Media owns channel 6, channel 19, and 1170 AM.

 KOTV is also the Tulsa affiliate of the Cowboy Radio Network, with live game broadcasts of Oklahoma State Cowboys football, Oklahoma State Cowboys basketball, and Oklahoma State Cowgirls basketball.